-During the 2023/24 tax year, you can deposit up to £9,000 into JISAs for each child.
+During the 2024/25 tax year, you can deposit up to £9,000 into JISAs for each child.
 If you don't use the allowance before the end of the tax year, you will lose it.

 Again, like traditional ISAs, you can choose a Cash JISA or a Stocks and Shares JISA, with the interest and returns being free from Income Tax and Capital Gains Tax.
+However, you may pay unrecoverable tax on income from stocks and shares received by the ISA managers.